alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 ### Bugs
 - When setting DEBUG = False was setup, error 500 was returned and no content was accessible.
+- When deployed to Heroku, all images uploaded to the posts disappear after some time.

 &nbsp;